shaunkleyn/eskom-calendar-scripts/README.md

-# eskom-task-scheduler
+# eskom-calendar-scripts
-Create scheduled tasks based on the Eskom calendars by @beyarkay
+Various scripts to use with the Eskom calendars provided by @beyarkay